microsoft/OpenAPI.NET.CSharpAnnotations/README.md

     generationDiagnostic: out result
 );
 ```
-In this example, the generated `openApiDocuments` should contain valid OpenAPI.NET document(s) for your API based on the annotation XMLs and contract DLLs you included.
+In this example, the generated `openApiDocuments` should contain valid OpenAPI.NET document(s) for your API based on the provided annotation XMLs and contract assemblies.

 ### Newtonsoft (JSON.NET)
 C# Document Generator supports fetching Newtonsoft.Json `JsonProperty` and `JsonIgnore` attributes.
 If your service contracts use Newtonsoft, you will have to include the same version of `Newtonsoft.Json.dll` as used by service contracts in the assembly paths.